rmaclean/wer1/README.md

 - The document provided said it could be dockerised, and I have not done that because it was optional and also because adding a _DOCKERFILE_ is not massively complex and the time to benefit trade-off for me, lands that I would rather produce a better full solution for you to understand my skills.

 - DB for this is PouchDB which is a local DB which can work with CouchDB.
 I just wanted a pure local filesystem solution.
 Obviously a real system would have something far better for production.

+- The DB layer creates the index each time just to make it easier to run.
+In a prod system, I would pull that out into scripts that run on creation and save spin up cycles.